LEAVING SITE

 These are some typical signs that your toenail fungus infection is becoming more severe:

-• Continued toenail discoloration: yellow to a darker colour
+• Continued toenail discolouration: yellow to a darker colour

 • Continued brittleness and crumbling